 The two key elements for a successful deep geothermal energy system are heat and permeability.

-Drilling EG-1 has enabled us to access a naturally fractured geological structure in the granite at a depth of around 4,500 metres.
-In this zone, it’s very hot, and the natural fractures present in the rock enable water to flow through the granite.
+Drilling EG-1 enabled us to access naturally fractured geological structures in the granite at varying depths.
+Deep below the surface, temperatures are very high, and the presence of natural fractures in the rock is likely to enable water to flow through the granite.

-Well tests provide us with more detail about the permeability and water flow characteristics of the target zone, so we can better understand the geothermal resource in this precise location.
+Well tests provide us with more detail about the permeability and water flow characteristics of the target zone, so we can better understand the geothermal resource available.
 This detailed understanding enables us to work out how the geothermal system will perform, and what its outputs are likely to be.

-The main aim of the tests is to assess the permeability of the formation around the well, by testing the ability to inject water into the natural fractures (injectivity) and to produce water from these fractures (productivity).
+The main aim of well tests is to assess the permeability of the formation around a well, by testing the ability to inject water into the natural fractures (injectivity) and to produce water from these fractures (productivity).